-PROPOSALS AND NOMINATIONS FOR 2023 ANNUAL MEETING OF STOCKHOLDERS
+PROPOSALS AND NOMINATIONS FOR 2024 ANNUAL MEETING OF STOCKHOLDERS

 Stockholder Proposals and Nomination of Director Candidates Not Intended for Inclusion in Proxy Materials.
-A stockholder seeking to present a proposal or nominate a director for election to our Board at the 2023 annual meeting of stockholders but not intending for such proposal or nomination to be included in the proxy statement for the meeting must comply with the advance notice requirements set forth in our Bylaws.
-The Company's Bylaws require a stockholder desiring to present a proposal or nominate a director for the 2023 annual meeting of stockholders to provide written notice to the Company's Secretary at the Company's principal executive offices (i) not later than the close of business on July 27, 2023, 90 days prior to the one-year anniversary of the Annual Meeting, and not earlier than June 27, 2023, 120 days prior to such one-year anniversary, or (ii) if the date of the 2023 annual meeting of stockholders is more than 30 days before or more than 70 days after the one-year anniversary of the Annual Meeting, not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
+A stockholder seeking to present a proposal or nominate a director for election to our Board at the 2024 annual meeting of stockholders but not intending for such proposal or nomination to be included in the proxy statement for the meeting must comply with the advance notice requirements set forth in our Bylaws.
+The Company's Bylaws require a stockholder desiring to present a proposal or nominate a director for the 2024 annual meeting of stockholders to provide written notice to the Company's Secretary at the Company's principal executive offices (i) not later than the close of business on July 26, 2024, 90 days prior to the one-year anniversary of the Annual Meeting, and not earlier than June 26, 2024, 120 days prior to such one-year anniversary, or (ii) if the date of the 2024 annual meeting of stockholders is more than 30 days before or more than 70 days after the one-year anniversary of the Annual Meeting, not later than the 120th day prior to such annual meeting of stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
 Other specifics regarding the notice procedures, including the required content of the notice, can be found in Section 2.3 of Article II of our Bylaws.

 Universal Proxy.
-In addition to satisfying the foregoing requirements under the Company's Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees for election at the 2023 annual meeting of stockholders, other than the Company's nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act by August 26, 2023, which 60 days prior to the one-year anniversary of the Annual Meeting.
+In addition to satisfying the foregoing requirements under the Company's Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees for election at the 2024 annual meeting of stockholders, other than the Company's nominees, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act by August 25, 2024, which 60 days prior to the one-year anniversary of the Annual Meeting.